Why memorizing vocabulary is important

 Language learners at the novice level need to focus on memorizing vocabulary and the basic building blocks of language so achievement exercises/tests are particularly appropriate and important at this level.
 So you can just ignore those ads for some language learning programs that claim you won’t need to do any of that needless memorization.
 Memorization is important, but it is only part of the picture.
 Without beginning to apply those memorized words and phrases into an unscripted proficiency-based learning environment, learners will not learn how to improvise and respond to the unexpected and incompletely understood situations they will experience in the real world.
-Instead they risk becoming fearful of any situation in which they do not know every single word.
+Instead, they risk becoming fearful of any situation in which they do not know every single word.
 This fear of the uncertain is the experience that many learners have sadly been given in traditional classrooms that focus on rote memorization and regurgitation.
-So, achievement assessments are important, but if used excessively, can produce learners who are incapable of real world use of the language elements they have learned in class.
+So, achievement assessments are important, but if used excessively, can produce learners who are incapable of real-world use of the language elements they have learned in class.

 As learners advance and accumulate more building blocks of language, classroom exercises and assessments that encourage learners to practice familiar topics in an unscripted, but comfortable environment can be effective in easing them into real-world proficiency situations.
-These performance type exercises and assessments lie between achievement and proficiency, but are clearly distinct from proficiency, which is based on topics that are unplanned and potentially unpracticed, but that are appropriate for a learner’s level.
+These performance type exercises and assessments lie between achievement and proficiency but are clearly distinct from proficiency, which is based on topics that are unplanned and potentially unpracticed, but that is appropriate for a learner’s level.
 A proficiency assessment that questions a novice learner about politics will be meaningless, but one that asks about personal information about an exchange student, for example, is appropriate even if the learner hasn’t studied vocabulary or a dialogue specific to that situation.
-The exchange student question will ask the learner to pull together language that s/he has learned in a way that replicates real world language, i.e. proficiency situation.
+The exchange student question will ask the learner to pull together language that s/he has learned in a way that replicates real-world language, i.e. proficiency situation.